mbokh/IFS-Research/README.md

 ```

 You can also run the `mainCreateCompiledVideo.py` script, which will render a video showing physical-space particles, color-coded bounding boxes "corners", a graph of temperature and spectra in time.
 Due to the large number of particles in the video, this is not intended to provide any substantial quantitative information for further research, nor does it incorporate all of the extracted information.
 It is simply as a way to conveniently view data and have a "big picture" view into the data.

+All the extracted data (pickle files, video files, csv files), will appear in the `extractedData` folder.

 # Documentation
 Although some object-oriented design efforts are lost on Python, I tried to reasonably structure my code to follow those principles, which would facilitate porting to a different and faster language in the future.